kaisersoftapps/docs/docs/script-master/fragments/index.md

 ### In Jira version

-#### Jira Custom Action
+#### Jira Issue Action

-Custom Actions are interactive elements that you can add to standart Issue Actions menu.
+Custom Jira Issue Actions are interactive elements that you can add to standart Issue Actions menu.
 They allow users to trigger specific actions or workflows with a simple click.

+In Script Master, the Jira Issue Action implements [forge `jira:issueAction` module](https://developer.atlassian.com/platform/forge/manifest-reference/modules/jira-issue-action/).

 ![](./img/Screenshot2024-05-19at19.46.14.png)